 One of the most common uses of VPNs is changing your IP address location to skirt geographic restrictions on streaming services.
 This is a popular strategy for viewing content in other countries.

-Let’s say you’re located in the U.S. and a new show releases on Netflix in the U.K, but not here.
+Let’s say you’re located in the U.S. and a new show releases on Netflix in the U.K, but it's not available to you.
 Using a VPN provider, you could change your IP address to a VPN server in the U.K. and try to watch the new show while still physically located in the U.S.

 Since many streaming platforms have varying content libraries in different countries, this is a simple way to access more content with little effort.
 And you most likely aren’t breaking any laws.